 - Wear the Moose Hide Pin

 The moose hide pin is more than a symbol; it’s a pledge to end violence.
 Wearing it during the 16 Days—and beyond—shows your commitment to safety, equality, and justice.
-You can order patches for free through the Moose Hide Campaign’s website and encourage your friends, family, and colleagues to do the same. - Engage in Acts of Solidarity
+You can order pins for free through the Moose Hide Campaign’s website and encourage your friends, family, and colleagues to do the same. - Engage in Acts of Solidarity

 The Moose Hide Campaign invites participants to fast for a day as an act of reflection and solidarity with survivors of violence.
 Consider taking part in this powerful tradition during the 16 Days of Activism and encourage others to join you. - Support Organizations Making a Difference